 Assessors do not create the market.
 Assessors analyze and review actual property transactions to determine assessed values.
 By law, the real estate market determines property assessments.

 Property Assessments are listed each year on the third quarter tax bill (due February 1st).
 The Assessors strongly encourage every taxpayer review this assessment annually.
 This is the only period when an appeal can be filed.

 Tax Bills are mailed quarterly and due on August 1st, November 1st, February 1st, and May 1st.
-Do not send correspondence with your payment.
-Tax payments go directly to the bank for deposit.
-Send correspondence to Assessors.
+Do not send correspondence with your payment, please send correspondence to Assessors.